aiji42/prisma-data-proxy-alt/README.md

 No changes are required to your prisma client code, just set the `DATABASE_URL` to the URL you self-hosted with this library.

-### Caution

-This library is unaffiliated with the Prisma development team and is unofficial.

-Future updates to @prisma/client may make this library unavailable.

-Use at your own risk.

 ## Overview

 ![overview](./images/overview.png)